Frequently Asked Questions*

 No, if you retake a point getting course for a higher grade, you will not be penalized if you successfully completed the course with a grade of C or better the first time.
 You will receive the full point value for the retaken course.
 However, it is important to remember that financial aid will usually not cover repeated courses that have already been successfully completed.
 If you are unsure as to whether or not you should retake a course for a higher grade, please contact the admissions office.

-In order to be considered for admission to the nursing program, students must have a minimum of a 2.5 GPA (or 2.0 if you have a bachelor's degree), earned a grade of C or better in all courses required for the nursing program, and completed high school biology or one semester of college biology.
+In order to be considered for admission to the nursing program, students must have a minimum of a 2.5 GPA (or 2.0 if you have a bachelor's degree), earned a grade of C or better in any coursework completed that will be used toward the nursing degree, and completed high school biology or one semester of college biology.

 If you are attending full time, it will take two years (four semesters) if you complete all nursing courses and required general education courses successfully.

 Admission to the nursing program is strictly based on a point system.
 If you were not admitted, it means you did not have enough points to be in our top 80 applicants.
-Having a bachelor's degree will earn you 8 extra points, but it does not put you to the top of the applicant pool.
-If you were admitted to the Health Care Studies program, you most likely still have some point getting courses left to take.
+Having a bachelor's degree will earn you 6 extra points, but it may not put you to the top of the applicant pool.
 If you have a bachelor's degree and applied to the nursing program in the spring semester, you were automatically admitted to Health Care Studies because we do not take a spring nursing class.

-What courses can I register for as a first semester Liberal Arts and Sciences student on a path to Nursing?
+What courses can I register for as a first semester student to maximize my chances of being admitted into Nursing?

 You can take any courses required for the nursing program that do not have the NUR prefix.
-In their first semester, students could take: BIO 110 OR 171, ENG 101, PSY 100, SOC 100, a PE activity course (1 credit) and a Humanities elective (3 credits).
-If you have tested into developmental courses, you should take those in your first semester.
+In their first semester, students could take: BIO 110 OR 171, ENG 101, PSY 100, SOC 100, a PE activity course (1 credit), HPE 153, and a Humanities elective (3 credits).
+If you have tested into developmental courses, you must take those in your first semester.
 It is always best to consult with an advisor or admissions counselor on what courses to take.

 You can pursue another degree, and many students with an interest in Nursing are also interested in one of the following: Health Care Studies, Therapeutic Massage/Integrated Health Care, Human Services, Biotechnology, Chemical Dependency Counseling, and Liberal Arts and Sciences.
 For assistance in exploring other career fields, contact FLCC's Career Services Office by calling 585.785.1267 or emailing email@example.com.